Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

-Component Interaction Commands support wild card matching, by default `*` character can be used to create a wild card pattern.
+Component Interaction Commands support wild card matching,
+by default `*` character can be used to create a wild card pattern.
 Interaction Service will use lazy matching to capture the words corresponding to the wild card character.
 And the captured words will be passed on to the command method in the same order they were captured.

-*Ex.*
+> [!INFO]

-If Interaction Service recieves a component interaction with **player:play,rickroll** custom id, `op` will be *play* and `name` will be *rickroll*
+> If Interaction Service recieves a component interaction with **player:play,rickroll** custom id,
+> `op` will be *play* and
+> `name` will be *rickroll*

 ```csharp
 [ComponentInteraction("player:*,*")]